 Centralized Version Control System (CVCS) Distributed Version Control System (DVCS)

-Here the code written stored in the centralized repository or in the centralized server.
-No working copy available at local machines which is a huge disadvantage when there is server failure.
+Here the code written is stored in the centralized repository or in the centralized server.
+No working copy is available at local machines, which is a huge disadvantage when server failure occurs.
 I need to have an active server connection always to work on the repo.
 SVN uses this control system

-Here also we have the source code on the server but along with that, we have it as local copy on working machines.
-So even if there is a failure at the server level we can mirror back the local working copy to the server when it is restored.
-This availability of local working copy on each machine responsible for the term ‘Dsistriibuted’ in DVCS.
-Git, Mercurial uses a distributed version control system
+We also have the source code on the server, but along with that, we have it as a local copy on working machines.
+So even if there is a failure at the server level, we can mirror back the local working copy to the server when it is restored.
+This availability of local working copy on each machine is responsible for the term ‘Distributed’ in DVCS.
+Git, Mercurial uses a distributed version control system.

 Git uses the concept of branching or more technically called as Trunk Based Development TBD.
-What it actually means is that we can create multiple branches from the master and on these branches, programmers can work and commit their changes to these branches and each of these commits is tracked.
-And once clients approve we can merge all the branches to the master code in the production.
-In this way are not impacting the master source code directly.
+It actually means that we can create multiple branches from the master, and on these branches, programmers can work and commit their changes to these branches, and each of these commits is tracked.
+And once clients approve, we can merge all the branches to the master code in the production.
+In this way, they are not impacting the master source code directly.
 Working on master source code directly will be riskier and needs to be avoided.
-We can work on branches and perform various testing scenarios and once the final version is stabilized and approved we can work on merging it master which reduces the risk by a significant amount.
+Instead, we can work on branches and perform various testing scenarios, and once the final version is stabilized and approved, we can work on merging it master, which reduces the risk by a significant amount.

 Advantages of GIT Version Control System

-- Supports both legacy form of development which is a linear also nonlinear form of development
+- Supports both legacy forms of development, which is a linear also nonlinear form of development.

 - Since distributed in nature, less worry on single point server failures.
 We can always mirror back the code from the local repo to the server.

-- Efficient and fast because of distributed nature
+- Efficient and fast because of its distributed nature.

-- Clear tracking of commits, updates, reverts, versions, push and pulls
+- Clear tracking of commits, updates, reverts, versions, pushes and pulls.

-- Provides GitBash for windows which easy to use.
+- Provides GitBash for windows which is easy to use.

 - It doesn’t require an active network connection always since the availability of the local repository.

-- Create the working branch from source master or from another branch depending on the requirement
+- Create the working branch from the source master or from another branch, depending on the requirement.

-- If you feel commit was unnecessary, you can revert the commit to the earlier one
+- If you feel the commit was unnecessary, you can revert the commit to the earlier one.

-- If multiple programmers working on the same branch then, local repo must be updated before pushing your changes.
+- If multiple programmers work on the same branch, the local repo must be updated before pushing your changes.
 So perform PULL

-- Merge the branch to the Master so that we have updated code in it.
+- Merge the branch to the Master so that we have updated the code in it.

 Git is the most commonly used Distributed Version Control System because of its distributed nature, no single point of failure and is open source.
-You can try working with it using sample code in GitHub and GitBash in windows PC as git commands are simple and easily available online.
+Using sample code in GitHub and GitBash on windows PC, you can try working with it as git commands are simple and easily available online.

 This is a guide to GIT Version Control System.
-Here we discuss the Different Types of Version Controller with advantages and working.
+Here we discuss the basic concept, different types of version controller with advantages and working.
 You may also look at the following article to learn more –